What Are White Blood Cells?

 Infection.
 A higher-than-normal white blood cell count usually indicates some type of infection—white blood cells are multiplying to destroy an enemy, such as bacteria or a virus.

 Cancer of the blood.
-Cancers including leukemia and lymphoma can cause uncontrolled growth of an abnormal type of blood cell in the bone marrow, resulting in a greatly increased risk for infection and or serious bleeding.
+Cancers including leukemia and lymphoma can cause uncontrolled growth of an abnormal type of blood cell in the bone marrow.
+This results in a greatly increased risk for infection and or serious bleeding.

 Myeloproliferative disorder.
 This disorder refers to various conditions that trigger the excessive production of immature blood cells.
 This can result in an unhealthy balance of all types of blood cells in the bone marrow and too many or too few white blood cells in the blood.

-Other conditions, such as extreme physical stress caused by an injury or emotional stress, can trigger high white blood cell levels, as can inflammation, labor or the end of pregnancy, smoking, or even extreme exercise.
+Other conditions, such as extreme physical stress caused by an injury or emotional stress, can trigger high white blood cell levels.
+So can inflammation, labor or the end of pregnancy, smoking, or even extreme exercise.